the plan for the future

 The research network of Strohalm is founded on a common concern about the dynamics of interest, the accumulation of wealth and power it causes, and its effects on the purchasing power of the majority of people.
 The people of Strohalm are astounded by the obviousness by which the major premises of neo-liberalism are accepted, without ever checking them.
 The research programme intends to fill theoretical gaps in order to construct a theory that is closer to reality and does not encourage large scale accumulation of wealth and abuse, and which, most importantly, does offer a solid support for those who wish to improve their fates.

 Keynes observed in the nineteen-thirties that when interest levels fall below 3 or 4 percent, owners of money prefer to keep it rather than to lend it or to invest it.
-The interest does not cover the risk of loss.
-This led him to discover the concept of the liquidity trap, which has manifested itself repeatedly all over the world.
-Keynes discovered that as soon as interest nears zero, there will be a crisis or liquidity trap.
+This led him to discover the concept of the liquidity trap.
+Keynes maintained that as soon as interest nears zero, there will be a crisis or liquidity trap because people are not willing to lend out money at low rates because they hope for higher rates.

 Stroham has identified a number of research themes: